-- (1) After reviewing the decision (the original decision), the Minister must make a further decision (the review decision) to confirm the original decision or substitute a new decision. - (2) The Minister must immediately give written notice of the review decision to- - (a) the applicant; and - (b) if notice of the original decision was given to the registrar of titles or chief executive (lands) and the Minister substitutes a new decision- - (i) for an application relating to land registered in the freehold land register-the registrar of titles; - (ii) for an application relating to land registered in the land registry under the Land Act 1994-the chief executive (lands).
+- (1) After reviewing the decision (the original decision), the Minister must make a further decision (the review decision) to confirm the original decision or substitute a new decision. - (2) The Minister must immediately give written notice of the review decision to- - (a) the applicant; and - (b) if notice of the original decision was given to the registrar of titles and the Minister substitutes a new decision-the registrar of titles.

-Division 3 Protected areas (Aboriginal land and Torres Strait Islander land) and indigenous joint management areas Subdivision 1 National parks (Aboriginal land) and national parks (Torres Strait Islander land)
+Division 3 Protected areas (Aboriginal land and Torres Strait Islander land) and indigenous joint management areas

+Subdivision 1 National parks (Aboriginal land) and national parks (Torres Strait Islander land)